snowman-repos/book/project_managers/README.md

 If you've worked with other managers before, you'll be aware that there are different kinds of planning personalities.
 There are those who don't enjoy detailed planning and dive straight into production.
 They are up and running quickly and solve problems in an ad-hoc fashion, as and when they arise.
 On the other hand there are those who start slowly, meticulously planning every step along the way, slowly gaining momentum, ensuring every task is completed successfully before moving on.
 The hare and the tortoise, so to speak.

 To a large degree, your success with either approach will depend on your personality and on your team.
 The hard, fast, slap-dash approach may seem crazy but people do manage to pull it off, producing a successful project on time, on budget, and to a high standard of quality.
+If you can motivate a higlight skilled team and confidently make snap decisions then why not?
+Maybe someone who spends all their time putting out fires inherently has a greater sense of purpose?
+Maybe being so obviously busy acts to motivate the team?
+Maybe they just feed on the adrenaline?
+More likely they're just extremely busy people facing the weighty pressures of cash flow, unrealistic and inflexible deadlines, project overload, lack of project management skills and experience, or all of the above.

+A safer approach may be to try and prevent fires _before_ they start.
+It may be less glamourous but also less damaging.
+Someone who takes this more measured approach is probably has more time and fewer projects on thier hands, is more experienced, has a fear of emergencies and unnecessary risk.
+Maybe they even enjoy meticulous planning and have had success with it before.